 Starting point: Hoodoos Viewpoint parking area

-Typically ridden clockwise, this popular loop connects The Spine, Coastline, Teddy Bear’s Picnic and Don’s Bypass to make a winding and varied entry-level singletrack with minimal elevation gain.
+Ridden clockwise, this popular loop connects The Spine, Coastline, and the Peyto Pit Road to make a winding and varied entry-level singletrack with minimal elevation gain.
 Take in the spectacular views of iconic Mount Rundle and Cascade Mountain as well as the Fairholme Range.
 Some sections have significant vertical exposure.

 7.8 km one way to Aylmer Pass junction